Ledig stilling på Universitetet i Oslo

-A Doctoral Research Fellowship (SKO 1017) in History is available at the Department of Archaeology, Conservation and History (IAKH), University of Oslo.
+A Doctoral Research Fellowship (SKO 1017) in environmental history is available at the Department of Archaeology, Conservation and History, University of Oslo.

-The person appointed will be part of the Faculty’s organized research training and the Norwegian Graduate School in History.
+The person appointed will be affiliated with the Faculty's organized research training.
 The academic work is to result in a doctoral thesis that will be defended at the Faculty with a view to obtaining the degree of PhD.
 The successful candidate is expected to join the existing research milieu or network and contribute to its development.
 Read more about the doctoral degree.

-- A Master's degree or equivalent in history or a related discipline.
+- A Master's degree or equivalent in history, environmental history, history of medicine, history of science, or environmental humanities with a specialization in history, or comparable degree.
 The Master's degree must have been obtained and the final evaluation must be available by the application deadline.

 - Personal suitability and motivation for the position.